p-lr/MapView/Readme.md

 ## MapView 2.x.x is out!

 This new major version brings performance improvements and a brand new feature: _map rotation_.
-To be consistent with previous version, this is disabled by default.
+To be consistent with previous versions, this is disabled by default.
 To enable it, use `MapViewConfiguration.enableRotation()`.
 You will find a code example inside the demo [RotatingMapFragment](demo/src/main/java/com/peterlaurence/mapview/demo/fragments/RotatingMapFragment.kt).